-Jefferson's LGBTQ+ program is all about providing help for those in our region, whether that's for members of the community who need assistance, or for allies and advocates who want to learn more when it comes to things like LGBTQ+ rights, community wellness and so much more.
+Jefferson's LGBTQ+ program is all about providing help for those in our region, whether that's for members of the community who need assistance, or for allies and advocates who want to learn more when it comes to safety and care.